kyleknap/azure-storage-for-pytorch/doc/sphinx/index.rst

-Azure Storage for PyTorch documentation
+Azure Storage for PyTorch Documentation
 =======================================

 Azure Storage integrations for PyTorch.